NAME

 DESCRIPTION

-driver handles common tasks for
+The wskbd driver handles common tasks for

 keyboards within the wscons(4) framework.
 It is attached to the hardware specific keyboard